SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/add-layout.md

 1. Open the Screen Designer.

-2. At the top, select a screen: Company, Contact, Sale, Project, or Request.
+2. At the top, select a screen: Company, Contact, Sale, Project, Request, or Follow-up.

 3. Under **Layouts**, click **Add**.